-- 11.3-1 COMPOSITION - (a) The credentials committee shall consist of all Department Vice Chairs, the Interdisciplinary Practice Committee (IDPC) and a number of sufficient members-atlarge as needed to ensure balanced representation from both campuses. - (b) Further details shall be found in the Credentials Policy and Procedure document.
+- (a) The Credentials Committee shall consist of appointed at-large members and the Chair of the Interdisciplinary practice Committee (IDPC) with balanced representation from all departments.
+The Physician members including chair will be appointed per Article 11.1-2 of the bylaws - (b) Further details shall be found in the Credentials Policy and Procedure document and Appendix B of the Rules and regulations.